AIDELabAZ/covid_food_security/README.md

 ## Data cleaning

-The code in this repository cleans the raw phone surveys and replicates material (both in text and supplementary material) related to "Socioeconomic impact of COVID-19 in four African countries".
+The code in this repository cleans the raw phone surveys and replicates material (both in text and supplementary material) related to "Impacts of COVID-19 on Food Security in Rural and Urban Sub-Saharan Africa".

 ### Pre-requisites